 Why Should I Get My Master’s in Peace and Conflict Resolution?

-Many of those who complete a masters degree in peace studies become arbitrators, mediators or conciliators.
+There are lots of jobs for peace studies graduates.
+However, many of those who complete a master’s degree in peace studies become arbitrators, mediators, or conciliators.

 Mediators also resolve disputes.
 However, mediation doesn’t result in a decision, unlike arbitration.
 Rather, mediators guide the disputing sides toward an acceptable agreement.
 Both parties are free to walk away.

 Conciliators also guide opposing sides.
 However, they tend to meet with each group separately.
 Participants determine at the outset whether to agree to the conciliator’s decisions.